planetfederal/gxp/doc/source/editor/index.rst

 .. rubric:: What this module covers

-In this module you will enhance the viewer application that you built in the previous module with editing tools.
+In this module you will enhance the viewer application that you have built in the previous module with editing tools.

 .. toctree::
     :maxdepth: 1